stevekm/reportIT/README.md

 - `mail_settings.sh`: Settings to use with the `bash` email script(s).

+# Control Samples

+An important aspect of the IonTorrent reporting pipeline is the ability to recognize control samples included in a run.
+Unlike patient samples, these samples are included in a run for quality control purposes.
+Since the IonTorrent system is agnostic to the nature of samples in a run, these control samples must be denoted by their sample ID entered in the system during run setup.
+Similarly, the reporting pipeline is only able to identify which samples are controls by their sample ID.
+This makes sample labeling of control samples important during wet-lab IonTorrent run setup.
+The following control samples are typically used:

+- `SC`: Sensitivity control (positive control).
+This sample is expected to show a large number of mutations.
+Typically uses AcroMetrix Hotspot control sample.

+- `NC`: Negative control.
+DNA sample that should not have any mutations.
+Typically a HapMap sample.

+- `NTC`: No template control.
+No DNA included in the sample, only water.

+The best practice is to label these control samples as `SC`, `NC`, and `NTC` in every run.
+The ID's to be used should be entered in the appropriate settings files as described in the section [Files & Directories](#files--directories).

+These control samples have special treatment when running the pipeline.
+During processing, IGV snapshots will not be taken for any sample that has a label matching a control sample.
+Instead, the pipeline will attempt to identify the `NC` control sample for a run, or pair of runs, and use it's corresponding .bam file as the lower track in IGV snapshots for all samples in the given run(s).
+During report generation, variants from the `SC` sample will be excluded from the primary variant summary table displayed, since it is expected to have a large number of variants.

 # Software Requirements

 This program has been developed in a Linux environment running CentOS 6.
 Some scripts issue system commands which rely on standard GNU Linux utilities.
 The current list of all binary dependencies are contained in the file `bin.txt`.
 Some download notes for obtaining these programs can be found in `bin_downloads.txt`